 Written by Russel D McLean — Jen Carter, the young Glaswegian bookstore clerk who narrates this book, makes one tiny mistake at the novel’s outset.
 When she comes home late at night to find her apartment door open, she searches the place, kitchen knife in hand.
 A noise in the hall cupboard tells her that she missed the intruder’s hiding place.
 In position outside the closet door, she panics when it opens and the person inside stumbles out onto her knife.
 Could happen to anyone, right?

 It turns out the dead man is her ex-boyfriend, the eponymous Ed.
-Confused and racked with guilt and mistaken feelings of culpability, she compounds her dilemma.
+Confused and wracked with guilt and mistaken feelings of culpability, she compounds her dilemma.
 Instead of calling the police, she calls Ed’s nerdy roommate Dave.
 Dave gets into the spirit of concealment and, while Jen sleeps, he dismembers the corpse to make transportation easier.
 He even cleans up.
 Once he’s done that, there’s no going back, no possibility of bringing in the cops after all.
 Dave and Jen deposit poor Ed – that is, the pieces of him – in a remote stretch of Loch Lomond.

 A closer examination of Jen’s messy hall closet reveals what Ed was doing in there.
 He’d broken into the apartment in order to retrieve two duffel bags he’d hidden among her disorderly belongings.
 One contains an enormous stash of money and the other an enormous stash of drugs.